Postdoctoral fellow, Division of Literatures, Cultures, and Languages, Stanford University, 2018–2019

-Ph.D., Department of Slavic Languages and Literatures, Stanford University, expected 2018
+Ph.D., Slavic Languages and Literatures, Stanford University, June 2018

-M.A., Department of Slavic Languages and Literatures, Stanford University, June 2003
+M.A., Slavic Languages and Literatures, Stanford University, June 2003

 Thesis: “Authenticity and Identity in Vladimir Mayakovsky’s A Cloud in Trousers.”

 Advisor: Lazar Fleishman

 B.A., double major, Germanic and Slavic Languages & Theatre and Media Arts (Directing), Brigham Young University, 2001

 Foreword to The Gospel in Brief by Leo Tolstoy.
 New York: HarperCollins, 2011, vii–xiii.